 The lustful feelings were quickly switching to annoyance and frustration; she wanted him out of her head!
 Surely her heart could understand that she deserved much better than this, he was a snake!
 The picture of his face still at the forefront of her mind was transforming into a hissing serpent.
 She felt disgusted at herself for having defended him for so many months, for letting this obsession with him go on for so long!

 A few angry stomps later she finally reached the office.
-Too impatient for the lift she charged up three flights of stairs and stormed to her desk, still tutting at herself.
+Too impatient to wait for the lift, she charged up three flights of stairs and stormed to her desk, still tutting at herself.
 Her colleague noticed the absence of her glasses straight away, commenting that she looked ‘different’ without them.
 Not only did she look different, she felt different, she thought to herself.
 She felt awake, finally!